cosmicshelter/cosmic-matcap-browser/readme.md

 # Cosmic Texture Browser

-The **Cosmic Texture Browser** is a utility class for browsing and previewing matcap textures directly on materials in real-time.
+The **Cosmic Texture Browser** is an utility class for browsing and previewing matcap textures directly on materials in real-time.
 It comes with **600 matcaps** categorized by color and intensity, all resized to 512x512 in WebP format.

 ![Preview](https://github.com/cosmicshelter/cosmic-texture-browser/blob/main/public/preview.gif)

----

 ## Features